Drinking Soft Drinks During Pregnancy – Is It Safe?

 2. Why does your baby move when you drink cold water or drink?

-Babies can sense a change in temperature or sound and may respond to that change in the stimuli.
+Babies can sense a change in temperature or sound and may respond to that change in the stimulus.
 As a result, when you drink cold water, you may notice your baby move in the womb.

 3. Are diet sodas a better alternative during pregnancy?

 Certainly not!
-Diet sodas are laden with artificial sweeteners like aspartame and acesulfame potassium, which may result in result in delivering heavy-weight babies.
+Diet sodas are laden with artificial sweeteners like aspartame and acesulfame potassium, which may result in delivering heavy-weight babies.
 However, if consumed in moderation, the sweeteners can be safe.
 For healthy and safe alternatives, you can drink homemade lemonade, coconut water, iced tea, plain cold water, or pasteurised cold fruit juices.

 Most fizzy drinks and pregnancy don’t see eye to eye; however, an occasional one cannot be disputed.
 There are several flavoursome drinks that you can try in place of soft drinks, which not only keep you refreshed during pregnancy but also offer you a host of nutrients and benefits.